SPONSORED BY

 I. CHRO PRIORITIES & HR STRATEGY

-Explores major reports and insights shaping the HR agenda in 2026, including the future of work, top CHRO priorities, AI within the HR function, the evolving role of first-time Chief HR Officers, and whether traditional organizational functions are still fit for purpose.
+Explores reports and insights shaping the HR agenda in 2026, including the future of work, top CHRO priorities, AI within the HR function, the evolving role of first-time Chief HR Officers, and whether traditional organizational functions are still fit for purpose.

 FUTURE OF WORK